Gyeongbu high-speed railway: First phase: Seoul–Daegu and connected upgrades

-Following the 1997 Asian Financial Crisis, the government decided to realise the Gyeongbu HSR in two phases.
+Following the 1997 Asian financial crisis, the government decided to realise the Gyeongbu HSR in two phases.
 In a first phase, 222.1 km of the high-speed line would be finished by 2004, with trains travelling along the upgraded conventional line along the rest of the planned 409.8 km route.
 With the rest of the now 412 km long Gyeongbu HSR (now including 112 km of viaducts and 189 km of tunnels) finished, travel time was foreseen to be 1 hour 56 minutes.
-The budget for the first phase was set at 12,737.7 billion won, that for the entire project at 18,435.8 billion won in 1998 prices.
+The budget for the first phase was set at ₩12,737.7 billion, that for the entire project at ₩18,435.8 billion in 1998 prices.
 While the share of government contributions remained unchanged, the share of foreign loans, domestic bond sales and private capital changed to 24%, 29% and 2%.

 Well ahead of the opening of the Gyeongbu HSR for regular service, in December 1999, 34.4 km of the test section was finished to enable trials with trains.
-The test section extended to 57.2 km on June 26, 2000.
+The test section extended to 57.2 km on 26 June 2000.

 After further design changes, the high-speed tracks were finished over a length of 223.6 km, with 15.0 km of interconnections to the conventional Gyeongbu Line, including at a short interruption at Daejeon.
 The high-speed section itself included 84 viaducts with a combined length of 83078 m, among them the 6,844 m Pungse Viaduct; and 46 tunnels with a combined length of 75621 m, among them the 10,290 m Iljik Tunnel and the 9,970.5 m Hwanghak Tunnel.
 Hwanghak Tunnel became Korea's longest bored tunnel once the line opened.

 The project budget also included the electrification of the short connecting section at Daejeon and the Daegu-Busan section of the existing Gyeongbu Line, as well as the entire Honam Line from Daejeon to Mokpo.
 The Seoul–Busan route length was reduced from 441.7 to 408.5 km.

 The infrastructure and rolling stock were built in the framework of a technology transfer agreement between core system supplier Alstom and local companies, with Alstom's part of the project amounting to US$2.1 billion resp. €1.5 billion.
 Other foreign contributors included SNCF (training and supervision of infrastructure and operations), Pandrol and Vossloh (rail fastenings), and Cegelec (catenary).
 Their domestic partners for the infrastructure parts were LG Industrial Systems and Samsung (signalling and train control); ILJIN and LG Cable (catenary).
 SYSTRA and Bechtel was also involved in project management.

-After 12 years of construction, service using the first phase of the Gyeongbu HSR started on April 1, 2004.
+After 12 years of construction, service using the first phase of the Gyeongbu HSR started on 1 April 2004.